-This piece represents Tordüa, which translates to The Sacred Leaf.
-The Emberá-Chamí are a highly spiritual people and they follow the spiritual guidance of the Jaibaná, a high-ranking figure that functions as a shaman, but also as mentor and advisor for the society.
-The Jaibaná knows how to use medicinal and other sacred plants, in order to cure ailments and chase away bad spirits.
-He can communicate with the Jaí, spirits that inhabit the human world, and therefore is in charge of performing various rituals and ceremonies, such as healing ceremonies and births.
+This piece represents Tordua, which translates to the sacred leaf.
+The Emberā-Chamí are a very spiritual people and they follow the guidance of the Jaibaná, a high-ranking figure that functions as a shaman, but also as mentor and advisor for the society.
+The Jaibaná knows how to use medicinal and sacred plants to cure ailments and chase away bad spirits.
+He can communicate with the Jaí, spirits that inhabit the human world, and is in charge of performing various rituals and ceremonies.

-The colors have specific meanings to the Emberá-Chamí.
-Chïtör, white/grey, symbolises peace, light and purity.
-Red, chipür, symbolises race and the bloodlines.
+The colors have specific meanings to the Emberā-Chamí.
+White, chïtör, symbolizes peace, light and purity.
+Red, chipür, symbolizes race and the bloodlines.